Search Heart and Soil

 Hello there..

-The 4.5 acre slope we were going to flatten to the ground and plant with trees is now an area of natural regeneration.
-With some compartments being managed as heathland/scrub.
-This was a HUGE decision for us to make.
+The 4.5 acre slope we were going to flatten to the ground and plant with trees is now an area of scrubland, heathland and natural regeneration.
+This was a HUGE decision for me to make.
 I LOVE planting trees and always thought it was better to plant trees, than not.
 However, I have learned a thing... sometimes it's better not to plant trees.
 It's true, honest!
-I won't be able to explain our thinking fully in this post but hopefully I can give you a wee insight...
+I won't be able to explain our thinking fully in this post but hopefully I can give you a wee insight in my thinking...

-I'm in my 4th year of observing this area and it has taught me just how much LIFE there is in scrub.
-Adders, newts, slow worms, badgers, foxes, red deer, roe deer, bugs, beetles, loads of butterflies, moths and fabulous looking flies, goodness knows how many wild flowers & approximately a million nesting birds (including Woodcock, Grasshopper warbler, Dartford Warbler, Stonechat, Whinchat.. etc...).
+I'm in my 4th year of observing this area now and it has taught me just how much LIFE there is in scrub.
+Adders, newts, slow worms, badgers, foxes, red deer, roe deer, bugs, spiders, beetles, loads of butterflies including the heath, pearl bordered and (on the edges) the Silverwash Fritillary, moths, bees and fabulous looking hoverflies & flies, goodness knows how many wild flowers and approximately a million visiting & nesting birds (including Cuckoo, Red Wing, Red Start, Woodcock, Grasshopper warbler, Dartford Warbler, Stonechat, Whinchat, Black cap, Longtailed Tit.. etc, etc...).

 This year I am picking my way through the undergrowth like Mayweed out of Duncton Wood, snouting out the best pathways and finding so many treasures it's hard to contain myself.
 Here are some I have found today.
 It was late and the light low but the adventure was great!